urish/angular-spinner/README.md

 <span us-spinner spinner-key="spinner-1"></span>
 ```

-The `usSpinnerService` service let you control spin start and stop :
+The `usSpinnerService` service let you control spin start and stop by key.
+Whenever the key is not specified all the spinner will be affected (Start/Stop all spinners):

 ```js
 app.controller('MyController', ['$scope', 'usSpinnerService', function($scope, usSpinnerService){